learnk8s/learnk8s.io/src/requests-limits/content.md

 From the output you can see that the memory utilised is 64Mi and the total cpu used is 462m which is greater than 50Mi of memory and 50 millicores requested.

-As discussed earlier, requests just define the minimum resources the container needs.
+The `kubectl top` command consumes the metrics exposed by the metric server.

+Also notice how the current values for CPU and memory are greater than the requests that you defined earlier.

-You could use more memory and CPU than what is defined in the requests.
+And that's fine, because the Pod can use more memory and CPU than what is defined in the requests.

-_Why is the container consuming about 400 millicores?_
+_However, why is the container consuming only 400 millicores?_

+Since the Pod is running an infinite loop, you might expect it to consume 100% of the available CPU (or 1000 millicores).

-_Why not a full CPU?_
+_Why is it not running at 100% CPU?_

-It should be using all available CPU since it's a while-loop without end.

 When you define a CPU request in Kubernetes, that doesn't only define the minimum amount of CPU but also defines a share of CPU for that container.

 All containers share the same CPU, but they are nice to each other and they split the times based on their quotas.

+Let's have a look at an example.

 Imagine having three containers that have a CPU request set to 60 millicores, 20 millicores and 20 millicores.